Wasserwecken/markdownpaper/content.md

 - Any text editor of your choice

 QuickStart:
-- Download the `render.html` from the repository
+- Download the `index.html` from the repository
-- Create a file `content.md` in the same directory
-- Start writing markdown inside `content.md`
-- Load the `render.html` in your browser
+- Load the `index.html` locally in your browser
+- Drag & Drop your markdown file

 ### Content source
-By default the `render.html` expects a `content.md` in the same directory.
-This is defined in the header by the line `<script id="mdContent" type="text/plain" src="content.md">`.
+There are three approaches to render markdown content:
+1. Open the `index.html` locally and drag & drop or pick your markdown file to render
+1. Host the `index.html` and provide a markdown file on the webserver.
+The default path is `./contend.md`

-The markdown content can be provided by an URL and can be changed by setting the `src` attribute to you path of needs.
-The root path of any media defined in the markdown will be the location of the `render.html`.
+1. Embed markdown content directly into `index.html` by editing the first script tag with the id `mdContent` and removing the `src` attribute

+TThe root path of any media defined in the markdown will be the location of the `index.html`.
 The actual location of the content is NOT respected.

-There is also the option to embedded the markdown content directly into the `render.html` by removing the `src` attribute entirely and adding the content directly in the tag.
+Make sure that all resources, like images, use the root path of the `index.html`.

 ### Customization
 Because the tool is just a static HTML file, any customizations can be made immediately.
-The default paper style and behavior is embedded directly in the `render.html`.
+The default paper style and behavior is embedded directly in the `index.html`.
 There are options to define basic layout and appearance by the `<Config>` tag, which is documented in detail in the section '<a href="#h3-5">3.5.
 Layout configuration</a>'.

-If the standard or extended markdown elements do not fit your needs, any almost any CSS framework and JavaScript library can be added to the `render.html`.
+If the standard or extended markdown elements do not fit your needs, any almost any CSS framework and JavaScript library can be added to the `index.html`.
 The only restriction is the use of static resources, there is no support for NPM modules or TypeScript out of the box.

 The restriction is that you can use only static compiled resources libraries, there is no support for NPM modules or TypeScript, except you are adding this support by yourself.